SAP-samples/teched2021-DEV164/exercises/7_CreatingContentPackages/README.md

 UserId needs to be your BTP trial user id.
 1. Click **Start New Instance and Close**.
 ![](images/startNewInstanceAndClose.png)
 A new workflow instance of your activated process variant has been created.
+The number of approval steps is determined based on the Total Cost. the above JSON example using 60000 and the newly created workflow instance will have three approval steps.
 1. Click **Show Instances** button to see the newly created workflow instance.
 ![](images/ShowInstances.png)
 The Monitor Workflow Instances Application will show the root workflow instance.